 REASON #3: It Makes Your Business More Efficient

 Hiring a VA who specialises will likely streamline your processes and get things done quicker.
-Although I personally use the term VA loosely, clients hire me especially because they know (from online presence) my core area is funnels assistance and marketing mentorship.
-I specialise in opt-ins, email sequences, courses and memberships.
-This means I know exactly which tools to use, what content needs to be shared to demonstrate value before pitching, how everything integrates with each other, what is needed from the client (and from my end), and everything from how to set them up and optimise each channel right through to how to efficiently and effectively maintain them.
+Although I personally use the term VA loosely, clients hire me especially because they know (from online presence) my core areas are content marketing, community management and communications.
+This means I know exactly which tools to use, what content works best where, how to nurture relationships, how everything integrates with each other, what is needed from the client (and from my end), and everything from how to set them up and optimise each channel right through to how to efficiently and effectively maintain them.

 REASON #4: Virtual Assistants Provide an Excellent ROI